sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982331 - Dhima Polevhia.md

 ```
   0: 0x0001 [0x1E] EventEntity looks at LocalPlayer and starts talking
   1: 0x0006 [0x1D] PRINT_EVENT_MESSAGE(message_id=5983*)
     → "There's been a sudden incrrrease in the number of puppetmasters lately.
-There are way too many for my liking now.\u007F1\u0000\u0007"
+There are way too many for my liking now."
   2: 0x0009 [0x23] WAIT_FOR_DIALOG_INTERACTION
   3: 0x000A [0x1D] PRINT_EVENT_MESSAGE(message_id=5984*)
     → "That's why I'm picky about who I do business with.
-People say, \u00072The customer is always right,\u00073 don't they?
-But I say, the customer better be rrright, or I'm not sellin'!\u007F1\u0000\u0007"
+People say, "The customer is always right," don't they?
+But I say, the customer better be rrright, or I'm not sellin'!"
   4: 0x000D [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x000E [0x21] END_EVENT
   6: 0x000F [0x00] END_REQSTACK()